IsaacRo8erts/CS344-BScProject/README.md

 The visualisation techniques used were the following:

-  - Correlation Matrix: Used to discover how 3-point percentage impact on winning differs between eras.
+  - Correlation Matrix: Used to discover how 3-point percentage impacts the winning of a game in different eras.

   - Scatter Matrix with Line of Best Fit: Used to analyse individual team's 3-point percentage and the impact it has on winning.
-Line of best fit helped display clear correlations.
+Line of best fit used to display clear correlations.

-  - Stacked Histogram: Used interactively with scatter graph for a clear view of specific teams.
+  - Stacked Histogram: Used interactively with scatter graph for better viewing functionality when selecting specific teams.